lynsei/lynsei/README.md

 #### After all, crypto saved my life!

   You see, I came before Aaron Swartz exactly 13 months prior in 2009.
-So I dedicate all my crypto to him!
-I *probably* would have wound up taking my own life too if the attempts to jail me for 30 years had been a success back then, but thankfully I deftly dodged those speculations and thereby a federal indictment.
+Don't worry.
+I'm not in jail so I obviously didn't do anything very interesting, but I *probably* would have wound up taking my own life too if the attempts to jail me for 30 years had been a success back then, and thankfully I deftly dodged those speculations and thereby a federal indictment.
+One of the few!

    This is how I learned that the NSA and FBI cannot break Blowfish-Rijndael-AES Weaved 512bit ciphers.
 Anyhow I don't want to overtly reminisce, but to make a very long story short, the FBI returned those hard drives to me two years later.
-So by the grace of God and (almost certainly, mostly) modern cryptography, I remain free to this day.
+So by the grace of God and almost certainly my super-nifty cryptography, I remain free to this day.

-> (I was innocent regardless, but it took me many years to forget that incident and the person responsible)
+> (For the record, I was innocent regardless.
+The FBI didn't have a leg, or shall I say a log to stand on.
+It took me many years to forget that incident and the person responsible.
+But fortunately I'm a very forgiving individual.

 Anyhow, that's enough about me!
-I'm just a nobody with the only credentials this country has to offer in the realm of cryptography, that aren't won from a university degree.
+My only credentials are the only ones this country has to offer in the realm of cryptography that aren't won from a university degree, and sometimes I wish I had gone that route.
+Though, I do think there is a need for people who specialize in secure implementations of cryptography, and that's what I do.
+Writing algorithms is important too, but most attacks are not on the crypto algorithm itself.
+Anyhow, three letter organizations have no right to steal your computers and attempt to break in to your data, and yet the frequency with which this occurs would literally shock you.
+The CFAA is the most abused document ever created in my opinion.

 For this reason I devote all my software to [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz).
 May he rest in peace.

 Always encrypt folks!